YOUNG ADULT | CARNEGIE HALL

 The Young Adult Series brings together young musicians who have pursued their musical interests into college and beyond.
 Selected Finalists are brought together for five days in New York City to further their abilities, network with other talented musicians, work with renowned conductors, and ultimately take part in an advanced Carnegie Hall performance.

-Highlights of the 5-day program are planned to include (tentative and subject to change):
+Highlights of the five-day program are planned to include (tentative and subject to change):

-- Perform in the elite Honors Performance at Carnegie Hall.
+- Performing in the elite Honors Performance at Carnegie Hall

-- Work with a master conductor and build your performing resume.
+- Working with a master conductor and build your performing resume

-- Rehearse and interact with other musicians from across the world.
+- Rehearsing and interacting with other musicians from across the world

-- See the sights and enjoy time with other selected vocalists during your Celebration Cruise aboard a luxury yacht.
+- Commemorating your accomplishments and enjoying time with other selected vocalists during the Finalist Celebration

-- Attend a Broadway Show, interact with a panel of professional New York City musicians, and take part in workshops led by Broadway cast members.
+- Attending a Broadway Show, interacting with a panel of professional New York City musicians, and taking part in a workshop led by Broadway cast members

-The 2020 Young Adult Honors Performance Series is planned to feature a mixed choir.
-All voice parts are encouraged to apply.
+The 2023 Young Adult Honors Performance Series at Carnegie Hall will feature a distinguished instrumental ensemble (format TBD).
+All parts are encouraged to apply.

-Each applicant must submit a 3-5 minute mp3 or m4a audition recording.
-Recordings must meet the criteria outlined on the application (please visit the application page for additional information).
+Each applicant must electronically submit an audio-only MP3 or M4A audition recording.
+Please visit the application page for additional information.

 No, selected Finalists are responsible for purchasing their own meals during the program.
-We generally suggest Finalists plan to spend $30-50 US per day on meals.
+We generally suggest Finalists plan to spend $50-75 US per day on meals and souvenirs.

 The Honors Performance Series is dedicated to bringing together talented young performers around the world.
-Need-based partial scholarships are available to full-time student applicants, based upon family need.
-Please call us at +1 (800) 503-0807 for more information.
+Partial scholarships are available to full-time student applicants.
+The scholarship application will be made available following program acceptances.
+Please call us at +1-800-503-0807 for more information.

 For safety reasons, we do not share the name of our Honors hotel(s) except to accepted Finalists and the Responsible Parties listed on their accounts.
 All of our hotels are nationally recognized, and each hotel has been chosen for its cleanliness, hospitality, and safe location.
 Our hotels are student friendly and have been rated highly by musicians and families who have participated in our programs.

-To ensure a positive experience for all Finalists, participants are required to sign a behavior contract before participating in the Honors Performance Series.
-Finalists who do not follow these guidelines can be removed from the program and will be sent home at the family's expense.
+Yes, to ensure a positive experience for all Finalists, participants are required to sign a behavior contract before participating in the Honors Performance Series.
+Finalists who do not follow these guidelines can be dismissed from the program.

-Yes, the Program & Travel Protection Plan is an optional policy designed exclusively for Finalists and Family Program participants.
+Yes, the Travel Protection Plan is an optional policy designed exclusively for Finalists and Family Program participants.
 This policy is offered to protect the investment of Finalists and their families.
-Complete details about the policy will be shared to selected Finalists with their acceptance materials.
+Complete details about the policy will be shared with selected Finalists upon acceptance.